Retirement Frequently Asked Questions

 + -

-Depending on your district plan, the 403(b) may have a 15 year service catch-up which may add up to $3,000 annually for 5 years.
+Depending on your district plan, the 403(b) may have a 15-year service catch-up, which can allow up to $3,000 annually for five years.
 You must qualify every year through your district’s administrator.

 • How much can I contribute to a 403(b) plan?